Life insurance is a critical purchase. In fact, it’s one of the most important purchases that you’ll ever make.

 Some people, quite frankly, are uncomfortable with needles and would prefer not having their blood drawn if they don’t have to.

 Some haven’t had a physical in a couple years or more and are concerned as to what might show up in their labs that could increase the rates they get offered by an insurance company.

 Your labs will look at how your heart and arteries, kidney, bladder, pancreas, and liver are functioning.
 They will also test for things like drug use and HIV.

 The biggest downsides to no exam life insurance include:

 The biggest upsides to no exam life insurance include:

-The first is the one that we’ve already mentioned, you’ll save money.
-Our agents have experience working with thousands of applicants over the age of 50.
+The first is the one that I’ve already mentioned, you’ll save money.
+I’ve helped thousands of applicants over the age of 50.

 Because each company is different, it’s vital that you find the company that is going to view your application favorably and is going to offer better rates to people over 50.

-When we say your profile this includes such things as your medical history, prescription medications that you might take, your driving history, any unusual avocations, and more.
+When I say your profile this includes such things as your medical history, prescription medications that you might take, your driving history, any unusual avocations, and more.

 Understand that somebody that works for State Farm, Farmer’s, or Allstate for example is not an independent agent.
 They are what’s called a captive agent.